 According to a web article, Akamai (a Content Delivery Network company) discovered a massive Linux botnet.
 A botnet is basically a bunch of compromised computers that allow attackers to perform various tasks that would otherwise be virtually impossible to accomplish without everyone’s compromised computers.

-Basically the botnet comes in the form of a Trojan.
+Basically, the botnet comes in the form of a Trojan.
 This Trojan targets Linux systems (including network routers).
-Basically once it gets into the system, it then proceeds to download software to connect the computer to the botnet.
+Once it gets into the system, it proceeds to download software to connect the computer to the botnet.
 The botnet is reportedly able to give up to a 150 Gbps DDoS** attack.

-As I have said on my blog time and time again, Linux is NOT immune to security problems.
+As I have said on my blog repeatedly, Linux is not immune to security problems.
 No operating system on the planet is immune to security problems.
-In this case, it is people using weak, insecure passwords on their Linux boxes, but that does not change the fact that there still is a security problem (weak passwords).
+In this case, it is people using weak, insecure passwords on their Linux boxes.

-If I set my Windows box’s Administrator password to ‘password123’ and enabled remote desktop on my computer and allowed remote desktop through the firewall, I would eventually get hacked.
+If I set my Windows box’s Administrator password to ‘password123’ or ‘qwerty’, enabled remote desktop on my computer, and allow remote desktop through the firewall, I would eventually get hacked.
 Was that Windows’ fault or Microsoft’s fault?
-No, of course not!
-It is my own fault for setting a bad password on my computer.
+No, of course not.
+It would be my fault for setting a bad password on my computer.

-Many people say “Linux is more secure than Windows”, but if you notice 98-99% of the time, they do not give any technical arguments to backup what they just said.
-They just say it out loud like if they say it so many times it will just magically become true.
-That’s crazy.
+Many people say “Linux is more secure than Windows”, but if you notice – most of the time – they do not give any technical arguments to backup what they said.

 For example, a part of one of someone’s comment posted online said (direct quote):

 “The primary attack vector to take over these systems is default or weak login passwords, and allowing internet-facing remote root.
 That has no bearing on Linux suddenly being less secure than it was yesterday, or in any way magically now just as insecure as Windows.”